-Scientists are now most attentive to the rapid changes taking place in the Arctic, where the loss of so much of the ocean’s sea ice cover is increasing coastline erosion rates and, many argue, affecting global weather patterns.
+Scientists are attentive to the rapid changes taking place in the Arctic, where the massive loss of the ocean’s sea ice cover is increasing coastline erosion rates and, many argue, affecting global weather patterns.
 In contrast, while Antarctic sea ice grows and shrinks seasonally as it does in the Arctic, ice extent doesn’t have the same marked downward trend over the decades-long record.
 Ice in the Southern Hemisphere surrounds a continent that remains a constant bright white.
-Ice in the Northern Hemisphere occupies a polar ocean into which pulses of warm water from the south enter, and over which lies an increasingly warm atmosphere.
+Ice in the Northern Hemisphere occupies a polar ocean into which pulses of warm water from the south enter, originating from an area with an increasingly warm atmosphere.

 Advancing during the winter as ice grows and retreating in the summer as thinner ice melts, Arctic sea ice reaches its minimum extent in September and maximum extent in March.